hussainashara/Online-Tutor-Finder/README.md

   Now run the app.js file using the below command
   $ node app.js

-6) Now open any browser and start the web app on local host i.e. http://localhost:3000/
+6)Now open any browser and start the web app on local host i.e. http://localhost:3000/
    You will be landed on our Welcome page.